kbroman/kbroman.github.io/about.md

-Karl is an applied statistician focusing on problems in genetics and genomics, particularly the analysis of meiotic recombination and the genetic dissection of complex traits in experimental organisms.
+Karl is an applied statistician focusing on problems in genetics and genomics, particularly the analysis of meiotic recombination and the genetics of complex traits in experimental organisms.
 He is an enthusiastic advocate for open science, open software, reproducible research, and interactive data visualization.